 How to Protect Cells Without Protecting Sheet in Excel (3 Ways)

-Here, we have the following dataset containing the sales records of some products of a company.
-We will try to protect specific cells of this dataset without protecting the whole dataset or sheet by using the following 3 methods.
+We have the following dataset containing the sales records of some products of a company.
+We will protect specific cells of this dataset without protecting the whole dataset or sheet.

 how to protect cells in Excel without protecting sheet

-1. Using Format Cells Option to Protect Cells Without Protecting Excel Sheet
+Method 1 – Using the Format Cells Option to Protect Cells Without Protecting the Sheet

 how to protect cells in Excel without protecting sheet